Exploring the interplay between star formation efficiency and dust in regulating the UV luminosity of early systems in the JWST and ALMA era: Confronting theory and observations in the first billion years

 Our qualitative results essentially remain unchanged as a function of redshift.
 The most crucial difference is that the importance of reverse shock increases due to the increasing ISM densities with increasing redshift.
 As a result, at $z \sim 7$, we find a slightly lower (by 0.2 dex) normalisation of the relation such that ${\rm log}(M_d) = {\rm log}(M_*) - 2.54$.
-Comparing to observations from the REBELS survey \citep{bouwens2022} at this redshift, we again find our {\it fiducial} model to be in reasonable agreement with the bulk of the data points.
-However, the dust-stellar mass relation here is much flatter than observed for the ALPINE survey.
+Comparing to observations from the REBELS survey \citep{bouwens2022}, we again find our {\it fiducial} model to be in reasonable agreement with the bulk of the data points.
+However, the dust-stellar mass relation observed by the REBELS survey is much flatter than that inferred by the ALPINE survey.
 One possible reason for this could be an under-estimation of the stellar masses for the lowest mass objects due to the assumed constant star formation history as pointed out by \citet{topping_rebels}.
 On the other hand, if these masses are correct, solutions include e.g. higher dust yields per SN, higher post-reverse shock survival fractions or lower dust growth timescales, to name a few.
 Allowing for a 1 dex scatter on $f_*$, again, we are able to explain the high stellar mass objects that have low dust masses as dusty and compact sources with a high dust optical depth.

 The normalisation of this relation keeps decreasing with redshift such that ${\rm log}(M_d) = {\rm log}(M_*) - \gamma$ where $\gamma = 2.68~ (2.84)$ at $z \sim 9~(11)$ as shown in panels (c) and (d) of the same figure.
 Again, allowing for a 1 dex scatter on $f_*$, we find dust masses that are up to a factor 100 below the average relation.